-A bit of artistic flying ;) This design would have benefitted from the original 8x8 composite possibility but 24 would have worked, too.
-WIP as there are a handful of glyphs to be added.
+A bit of artistic flying ;) This design would have benefitted from the original 8x8 composite possibility but 5x5 or 4x6 would have worked, too.
+Done as far as I need it for normal communication in modern English.

 Wider lines on this version of Raysan.
 As it is a display font it only needs upper case and some essential punctuation.
 It would be useful for shop signs, headers and (part of) logos.
 It belongs to the Raysan family but I changed some spacings.